 This course introduces the student to the study and analysis of behavior in organizations as it relates to the practice of management.
-Interdisciplinary in nature, through this course the student will gain knowledge and understanding of group dynamics and decision making, managing diversity, conflict resolution, leading change, and organizational culture and effectiveness.
+Interdisciplinary in nature, through this course the student will gain knowledge and understanding of group dynamics and decision-making, managing diversity, conflict resolution, leading change, and organizational culture and effectiveness.
 Emphasis is placed on understanding individual behavior within group and organizational processes.
-(Haab) Prerequisites: BUS311, Junior standing, and admission to the Haab School of Business & Management.
+Prerequisite: BUS211